Continental Innovates with Rancher and Kubernetes

 CNI network providers using this network model include Calico and Romana.

-Out-of-the-box, Rancher provides the following CNI network providers for Kubernetes clusters: Canal, Flannel, Calico and Weave (Weave is available as of v2.2.0).
+Out-of-the-box, Rancher provides the following CNI network providers for Kubernetes clusters: Canal, Flannel, Calico and Weave.
 You can choose your CNI network provider when you create new Kubernetes clusters from Rancher.

 Canal is a CNI network provider that gives you the best of Flannel and Calico.
 It allows users to easily deploy Calico and Flannel networking together as a unified networking solution, combining Calico’s network policy enforcement with the rich superset of Calico (unencapsulated) and/or Flannel (encapsulated) network connectivity options.